 Admission to the Transition to Associate Degree Nursing Program

 Application to the Transition to Associate Degree Nursing Program requires a separate application in addition to the application to Olympic College.
 Admission to Olympic College does not guarantee admission to the TADN Nursing Program.
 Admission to the Program is based on a factoring system.
-Students are admitted to the Program for entrance in Spring Quarter to the Associate Degree of Nursing (ADN) program.
-Students admitted to the program will take a LPN-RN Transitions course prior to Spring Quarter.
+Students are admitted to the Program for entrance in Winter Quarter to the Transition to Associate Degree of Nursing (TADN) program.
+Students admitted to the program will take a LPN-RN Transitions course during Winter Quarter.
 Students will be admitted on a space available basis.

 To be considered for admission to the TADN Program, all of the following must be submitted to the Office of Admissions:

 - Proof of an unencumbered license as a Practical Nurse (LPN) in the State of Washington;

 - Official transcripts from all educational institutions attended beyond high school (this includes all colleges, universities, vocational-technical schools, and hospital nursing schools);

 - Olympic College Transition to Associate Degree Nursing Program application, submitted when currently enrolled in the final prerequisite course(s);

 - Achievement of 260 on the Accuplacer Reading Test

 - Completion of the following prerequisite courses with a minimum grade of 2.0 in each course: CHEM& 121; BIOL &241, &242, and &260; ENGL& 101; and PSYC& 100 or PSYC 102.